w3f/polkadot-wiki/docs/maintain/maintain-guides-democracy.md

 ![submit proposal](../assets/democracy/submit_proposal.png)

-Now your proposal is visible by anyone who accesses the chain and others can endorse it or submit a preimage.
+Now your proposal is visible to anyone who accesses the chain and others can endorse it or submit a preimage.
 However, it's hard to tell what exactly this proposal does since it shows the hash of the action.
-Other holders will not be able to make a judgement for whether they endorse it or not until someone submits the actual preimage for this proposal.
-In the next step you will submit the preimage.
+Other holders will not be able to make a judgement on whether they endorse it or not until someone submits the actual preimage for this proposal.
+In the next step, you will submit the preimage.

 ![proposal hash](../assets/democracy/proposal-hash.png)